develop-biology/language.development/README.md

 main
 ```

-Note that all variables must be declared within the executable's Surface and cannot be declared within the execution block.
+Note that all variables must be declared within the executable's Surface and cannot be declared within the execution Block.

 Let's create an `example.bio` executable with the contents:
 ```